JitterCompany/KicadComponents/README.md

  ### 3D footprints

  Open the *Footprint Editor*.
 Go to *Preferences*, *configure paths*.
- Under *3D Search Paths*, add an alias *'jitter'*.
+ Under *3D Search Paths*, add an alias *'jitter'*. **NB: in KiCAD 7 this must be in all caps 'JITTER'**.
 The path should be the absolute path to the *3D* folder in this repository.

  All footprints pointing to a 3d file in te format *jitter:<my3dshape.step>* should now resolve correctly.